rajeshrmsrup/TMC201_DataStructure/README.md

 	Stack is empty
 *************************************/
 ```
 ## Q2.
-Program to implement STACK using "call by Reference".
+Program to implement STACK using "Call By Reference".

 ```c
 #include<stdio.h>